 History of Timelapse Photography

-Thanks to the development of digital single reflex camera systems, timelapse photography Virginia Beach has become fairly easy to accomplish.
+Thanks to the development of digital single reflex camera systems, timelapse photography has become fairly easy to accomplish.
 The concept of timelapse photography goes back as far as the late 19th century.
 The very first timelapse used in a film and aired to the public was by the french filmmaker Georges Méliès in his 1897 motion picture Carrefour De L’Opera.
 A few years later F. Percy Smith made his 1910 film titled “The Birth of a Flower” and became one of the first filmmakers to pioneer the art towards nature.
 Arthur C. Pillbury is also remembered as one of the earlier pioneers of timelapse photography in Yosemite when he developed a specific camera just to document timelapses of flowers growing throughout their life.

 Modern Day Timelapses

 Over the next few decades photography and timelapse photography continued to progress at an exponential rate.
 Things really took a leap towards the second half of the 1970s when the first digital cameras were starting to surface.
 Photography since then would become drastically easier, more affordable and more available to the everyday consumer.
 This would spur the progression and development of new techniques even more.
 Upon the development of computer technology towards the close of the 20th century, timer remotes and more post processing techniques would be developed.
 Timelapses done nowadays almost solely digitally.
 Nowadays timelapses have become even more cinematic with the use of sliders and extremely slow panning devices.

 Because timelapse technology has progressed for over a century now there are endless possibilities and ways to approach it.
 Long exposure timelapses, hyperlapses, short term timelapses, and long term timelapses are just a few of the many types of timelapses.